cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 That is a lot of coupling.

-Closure actions just being functions bound to a given scope means that can just be passed as simple values from the root to the leaves.
+Closure actions just being functions bound to a given scope means that they can just be passed as simple values from the root to the leaves.
 Then, the last component in the chain can invoke that action with via `this.attrs.functionName()` and it will be executed with the provided arguments in the correct scope, releasing intermediate nodes of the chain of the burden of capture-and-rethrow actions by its name.